What To Bring With You To Class

 ■ TUG TOYS

 We will spend a considerable amount of time teaching our dogs how to play with us.
 In agility, we want our dogs to think that YOU, the handler, is the most interesting thing around—not other dogs, equipment, or the nearest tree or shrub.
 We will do those through intense interaction with our dogs—play.
 The best way to play with our dogs is with a tug toy.
-We recommend you bring at least THREE different tug toys—a ball on a string, a knotted rope, or a squeaky toy.
+We recommend you bring at least two different tug toys—a ball on a string, or a knotted rope for example.
 You may not need to go to the pet store for your toys.
-Think about what items fascinate your dog, e.g. a tin pie plate, a rubber watering hose, a pine cone.
+Think about what items fascinate your dog, e.g. a tin pie plate, a rubber watering hose, a pine cone, an empty water bottle.
 If you know your dog likes a certain, unorthodox object, bring it.
-We suggest bringing at least three toys in the early sessions, so we can see what really turns your dog on.
+We suggest bringing at least two toys in the early sessions, so we can see what really turns your dog on.
 Many handlers will say that their dogs are not toy motivated, but most dogs can be taught to be toy motivated and the tug toy will teach the dog to look to you the handler for stimulus and reward.

-such as the kind used on margarine tubs, Pringles and peanut containers or some yogurts.
+such as the kind used on yogurt or cottage cheese containers.
 We will use these lids as targets as we train our dogs to move away from us and go to a specific place.
 Most of us have plenty of these at home.
 At this point, size does not matter.
 We will eventually fade the targets away.
 You could also use a plain white washcloth.

 for you and your dog.
 Think of class as going to the gym.
 You and your dog both need to stay well-hydrated.
 Some people also bring spray bottles or pump sprayers to wet down their dogs when it is really hot.